Rugby sevens at the 2022 Commonwealth Games – Men's tournament

 The rugby sevens at the 2022 Commonwealth Games – Men's tournament was the men's event of the Commonwealth Games rugby sevens competition held every four years.
 It was held at the Coventry Stadium from 29 to 31 July 2022.

 Venue

-The tournaments were originally scheduled to take place at Villa Park, but instead took place at the Coventry Stadium in Coventry.
+The rugby sevens tournaments were originally scheduled to take place at Villa Park, but instead took place at the Coventry Stadium in Coventry.

-The adjacent Coventry Arena will play host to judo and wrestling.
+The adjacent Coventry Arena was used for judo and wrestling.

 Qualification

 England qualified as host nation, nine nations qualified via the World Rugby Sevens Series, and six nations booked their places in regional qualification tournaments.